Gortix/Elevators/README.md

 ///////

 The application simulates how elevator works.
-Choose floors number and users to see how it working.
+Choose number of floors and users to see how it working.